ayushjrathod/Portfolio-Site-2.0/README.md

 This repository showcases my personal portfolio website built with React.
-The site highlights my skills, experience, and passion for [your field/domain].
+The site highlights my skills, experience, and passion for Technology.

 Features: